vectorhacker/consul-gateway/README.md

 Methods:

 `Gateway({ consul?: object <consul instance>, rpc?: fn() -> promise, name: string, version: string, refreshDelay?: number }) -> Promise<gateway>`
+The version has to be a consul tag that perfectly matches the version string.

 `gateway.get(endpoint: string, options: request-promise options) -> Promise<any>`